Caving Culturally María alejandra pérez, PhD

 • politics (Who has access to or owns what, and how far underground?
 Who has the means and power to represent the hidden dimensions of the Earth and to what effect?)

-Really, these questions are relevant well beyond caves, karst, and even bunkers, another site of research!
+Really, these questions are relevant well beyond caves, karst, and even bunkers, another site of research.

-• Project 1 - Collaborative Research: Ecologies of Participation in Island Karst Science and Conservation: A Comparative Multimethods Approach.
-Funded by the National Science Foundation - Social, Behavioral, and Economics Sciences Directorate - Science and Technology Studies Program (#2236151).
-May 2023 - Start Date.
-This research project investigates the history, present challenges, and future directions of the exploration and conservation of karst and other natural systems in Puerto Rico.
+I began my research with speleologists in Venezuela, my country of origin.
+I have since done work in Cuba (NSF #1431278), the continental US, and am now engaged in an exciting project in Puerto Rico.
+The project, titled Ecologies of Participation in Island Karst Science and Conservation: A Comparative Multimethods Approach, is funded by the National Science Foundation's Social, Behavioral, and Economics Sciences Directorate - Science and Technology Studies Program (NSF #2236151).
+This ongoing research investigates the history, present challenges, and future directions of the exploration and conservation of karst and other natural systems in Puerto Rico.

 Photo by Tamara Gonzáles Durán, Comunidad Espeleológica Puertorriqueña, November 2021.